『Weird Stuff in the Bible』のカバーアート

 続きを読む 一部表示

-Because I find this goat ritual to be weird, and I’d like to explore why it’s in the Bible.
+I mean, no offense to Jesus, but I find the Transfiguration account to be really really weird, and I’d like to explore why it’s in the Bible.

-Turn to Leviticus 16, and let’s get weird.
+Turn with me to Matthew 16, and let’s get weird.

 Sign up for the weekly newsletter!
 Get additional insights and Bible study tips for unpacking strange things in scripture.
 Enter your email here: